tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

     # Standalone test for functions (only runs when this file is executed directly)
     if __name__ == '__main__':

-        from ..config import DEFAULT_ROUTER_INFO # Import from parent config print("--- Testing db_ops.py functions ---")
+        print("--- Testing db_ops.py functions ---")

         test_router_name = "TestRouterDB"